 What is the best way to remove the urine smell from fabric?

-The best way to remove the urine smell from fabric is to blot up excess urine and apply an enzymatic cleaner designed for fabrics.
+The best way to remove the urine smell from fabric is to blot up excess urine and apply an enzymatic cleaner designed for materials.
 Allow the cleaner to penetrate the fabric and break down the odor-causing molecules.
-Air dry the fabric afterward.
+Air dry the material afterward.

 Does the smell of urine go away?

-With proper cleaning and treatment, the smell of urine can be effectively eliminated.
+Proper cleaning and treatment can effectively eliminate the smell of urine.
 Using enzymatic cleaners and following the appropriate cleaning methods should help remove the odor.
-However, acting quickly is important, as old or set-in urine stains may require additional cleaning and treatments.
+However, acting quickly is essential, as old or set-in urine stains may require additional cleaning and treatments.

 Can vinegar remove the urine smell from car seats?

-Yes, vinegar can be an effective natural remedy for removing urine smell.
+Yes, vinegar can be an effective natural remedy for removing the smell of urine.
 Its acidic properties help neutralize the odor-causing bacteria.
 Mix equal vinegar and water, dampen a cloth with the solution, and blot the affected area.
 Remember to rinse the seat afterward and allow it to air dry.